bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Project configuration

 All configuration options and their defaults are described in the [docs](https://gohugo.io/getting-started/configuration/).
-The examples therein are given for a _single configuration file_ like `config.yaml` in your project root directory.
+The examples therein are given for a **single configuration file** like {$config.yaml} in your project root directory.

-The configuration for this Perplex site is using the alternative option of a **configuration directory** named `config` with separate files for the sections.
+The configuration for this Perplex site is using the alternative option of a **configuration directory** named {$config} with separate files for the sections.
 For the growing number of options this arrangement is much clearer.
-The top configuration file is called `config.yaml` the other ones are named like the section they contain.
+The top configuration file is still called {$config.yaml} the other ones are named like the section they contain.

 ### Please note {.h-info .h-p}